eddieblu/.github/profile/webServices/login/login.md

 }
 ```

-### Working registration endpoint
+### Simple registration endpoint

-Now we can completely implement the registration endpoint by first checking to see if we already have a user with that email address.
-If we do, then we immediately return a 409 (conflict) status code.
+We now implement the registration endpoint by first checking to see if we already have a user with that email address.
+If the user already exists, then we immediately return a 409 (conflict) status code.
 Otherwise we create a new user and only return the user's email.

 ```js
 app.post('/api/auth', async (req, res) => {